 They helped him into a car and took him home.
 Another van driver put his badly beaten motorcycle aboard.

 At home he discovered that he had only a few minor scrapes and bruises.
 He remembered the peace that flooded over him in those moments and realized that the death of God's children is not really a fearful event.
-His friends had picked him up within inches of the sharp cliff at the top of the mountain that stood 8,000 feet above sea level.
+His friends had picked him up within a metre of the sharp cliff at the top of the mountain that stood 2,000 metres above sea level.

 How many times does God prove himself, and rescue us for some future assignment, despite our foolish testing?